matgou/ZabbixWebScenarioBuilder/README.md

 ## Install

 ### Init environment
-To Init environment use virtualenv and pip by running the following command :
+To Init environment use virtualenv and pip by running the following command (this example is for Debian):
 ```
-virtualenv venv
+virtualenv --python=/usr/bin/python3 venv
 . venv/bin/activate
 pip -r requirement
 ```